 Before you start the procedure:

 During the audio check, the sensor checks the background noise in your play space.
-If there is not too much background noise, the system automatically goes to the next step.
-If there is too much background noise, minimise the background noise and then run the audio check again.
+If there isn’t too much background noise, the system automatically goes to the next step.
+If there is too much background noise, minimise the noise and then run the audio check again.

-During the audio check, the sensor plays several tones to determine speaker placement.
-The system displays a screen when it calibrates the microphone.
+During the audio check, the sensor plays several tones to determine speaker placement, and the system displays a screen when it calibrates the microphone.
 This may take a few seconds.

 If none of these solutions solved the problem, your Kinect sensor may need to be serviced.
-Submit an online repair request.
+See Getting your Xbox One console or Kinect sensor serviced.

 Thanks for your feedback!